The Community Development Index of Topics can help you find what you are looking for.

 The City of Sedona has contracted with TischlerBise Inc to update its current development impact fees, which also requires the preparation of a land use assumptions document (LUA) and an Infrastructure Improvements Plan (IIP).
 Development Impact Fees (DIF) are one-time charges applied to new development in order that new growth will pay its fair share of infrastructure improvements needed to provide municipal services, and to ensure that existing residents are not unduly burdened to pay for improvements and services needed to accommodate new development.
 The City of Sedona first adopted DIFs on May 18, 1998.

 Development impact fees are being considered for the categories of Parks and Recreation Facilities, Police Facilities, and Street Facilities.
 The methodology for calculating the draft fees is articulated in the IIP.
 The draft fees are subject to further reductions by the City Council as they move through the various public input opportunities and public hearings included in the adoption process.
-New fees are expected to be adopted in June 2019 and take effect September 9, 2019.
-Please contact Karen Osburn, Assistant City Manager/Community Development Director at firstname.lastname@example.org for questions or comments.
+The new fees will take effect September 9, 2019.
+Please contact Karen Osburn, Assistant City Manager/Community Development Director at email@example.com for questions or comments.